 First, it is outside the scope of an exercise professional to recommend supplements.
 Second, supplements are a slippery slope anyway due to lack of regulatory oversight and minimal third-party testing to guarantee quality or purity or efficacy.
 This type of situation then creates a cascade of confusion that you must work to untangle in hopes that you ultimately recruit the prospect to the program you are working with.
 Ultimately, it feels like a disingenuous practice.

 - Question avoidance.
-If you ask questions and they are not directly answered, that is a concern in any situation.
+If you ask questions and they are not directly answered, that is a job opportunity red flag in any situation.

 - Free labor.
 If you are not getting paid for the work you do based on what the agreement outlined, clear red flag and perhaps time to move forward on another path.